Guthrie Theater: History

-That year the Guthrie turned to Garland Wright, who had spent some time as Liviu Ciulei’s associate artistic director in the early 1980s as Ciulei's replacement.
-Wright had shared a vision with Ciulei that included the desire to have a second, smaller stage that could act as a lab to enable the exploration of new work and performance techniques.
-Born out of this vision was the Guthrie Laboratory (also known as the Guthrie Lab) located in the Minneapolis Warehouse District.
-Wright also shared a desire to keep the concept of a resident acting company alive and used his ensembles to great effect.
-He was able to combine critical and popular success with a series of productions that helped reestablish a large, enthusiastic and loyal audience base.
-Productions from this period include The Misanthrope, Richard III, The Screens, and a trilogy of Richard II, Henry IV (Parts I and II) and Henry V, Medea and As You Like It.
-Wright also created a series of outreach programs designed to garner interest in theater among young people and involving high school and colleague instructors.
+That same year, the Guthrie tapped Garland Wright, who'd previously spent time serving as Ciulei's Associate Artistic Director during the early 1980s, as Ciulei's successor.
+Wright shared with his predecessor Ciulei a vision for the theater which included the desire to have a second, smaller stage which could serve as a kind of laboratory, enabling exploration of new work and performance techniques.
+Born from this vision was the Guthrie Laboratory (commonly referred to as the Guthrie Lab) located in the Minneapolis Warehouse District.
+Wright also shared Ciulei's desire to keep the concept of a resident acting company alive, using his ensembles to great effect.
+Wright was able to combine critical and popular success with a series of productions that helped reestablish a large, enthusiastic and loyal audience base.
+Productions from this period include The Misanthrope, Richard III, The Screens, Medea, As You Like It, and a trilogy of Richard II, Henry IV (Parts I and II) and Henry V. Wright also cultivated a series of outreach programs, which were designed to garner expanded interest in theater among young people, involving high school and college instructors in the effort.

-Garland Wright announced his resignation in 1994 and after an international search for his successor, Joe Dowling was chosen as the Guthrie's seventh artistic director.
-Dowling had gained an international reputation with his work at Ireland's national theater, the Abbey Theatre, including becoming the Abbey's youngest artistic director in its long history.
+Garland Wright announced his resignation as artistic director in 1994, and after an international search for his successor, Joe Dowling was chosen as the Guthrie's seventh artistic director.
+In 2015, Joseph Haj succeeded Joe Dowling as artistic director.

-Under Dowling's artistic leadership, the Guthrie enjoyed unprecedented growth.
-Subscriptions are at an all-time high of more than 32,000, up more than 50% from the beginning of Dowling's tenure.
-Dowling's time at the Guthrie Theater has been marked by a return to regional touring, co-productions by visiting international theater companies (WorldStage Series), collaborations with local theater companies, and his own dynamic productions of the classics.

-Dowling retired in 2014.
-The eighth artistic director of the Guthrie is Joseph Haj, who took over in 2015.